emotion-js/emotion/docs/ssr.md

 ## Puppeteer

-If you are using Puppeteer to prerender your application, you have to disable emotion's `speedy` option so that the CSS is rendered into the DOM.
+If you are using Puppeteer to prerender your application, emotion's `speedy` option has to be disabled so that the CSS is rendered into the DOM.

 index.js